Rebuild

 After discovering the true underlying condition of the vessel the process of restoration began.

-Essential repair work was costly, but cutting corners in the rebuild process would have been a false economy.
-No one with an ounce of integrity would knowingly sell a yacht with a fractured keel without disclosure.
+No one with integrity would knowingly sell a yacht with a concealed fractured keel.
 Note: "Show More" button at page bottom.

 Hull plates on port and starboard sides were replaced.